The Lord of the Rings (pinball): Reception

 In an extensive review Pinball News praised the sound package using a new hardware system, the animations on the DMD, and found the lighting to be exceptionally good.
 The only criticism was that there is inconsistency in the typeface used on the game.

 RePlay magazine featured the game as the cover story in the November 2003 issue, with Gary Stern dressed as a wizard creating the machine, and a "Lord of the Flippers" article.

-The game was also featured in the January 2004 issue of the PinGame journal.
+The game was also featured in the January 2004 issue of the PinGame Journal.

-As of May 2025, the Pinside pinball community rates it as the 12th highest-ranked pinball machine.
+In a retro review in 2020, Nudge Magazine rated the game 6.7/10 praising the game mechanics and deep code, and criticizing the audio and animations.

+In popular culture

+Barenaked Ladies referenced this machine in the lyrics for the "Silverball" track from their Silverball album.

 Legacy

 Jersey Jack Pinball released The Hobbit pinball machine in March 2016, based on the films of the same name, the prequels to the Lord of the Rings series of films.
 Keith Johnson was also part of the design team for this machine.